sombriks/gh-actions-playground/README.md

 - One workflow can house several jobs
 - Jobs will run in **parallel** unless you do something about it
   - make jobs `needs` other jobs
+  - run jobs `if` some condition is true

 More details [here][4].